akka/akka/akka-docs/src/main/paradox/typed/coexisting.md

 @scala[That adds some implicit extension methods that are added to untyped and typed `ActorSystem` and `ActorContext` in both directions.]
-@java[To convert between typed and untyped there are adapter methods in `akka.typed.javadsl.Adapter`.]
+@java[To convert between typed and untyped there are adapter methods in `akka.actor.typed.javadsl.Adapter`.]
 Note the inline comments in the example above.

 ## Typed to untyped